linrongbin16/lsp-progress.nvim/doc/notes.md

 ## Produce/Consumer Pattern

-- Producer: progress handler registers to `$/progress`, being callback when lsp status updated.
+- Producer: progress handler is registered to `$/progress`, being callback when lsp status updated.
 Then updates progress data and emits an event `LspProgressStatusUpdated`.
 - Consumer: statusline listens and consumes the event, gets the latest progress data and prints to statusline.

 ## Data Structure